cherifGsoul/manager/README.md

 # manager
-Todoist like application in Java
+Todoist like application in Java (WIP)